 Stonewalling or freezing someone out shuts down communication and the possibility of reconciliation.

-Handling situations through passive-aggressive tactics usually does not yield positive outcomes and can feel very manipulative.
+Handling situations through passive-aggressive tactics usually does not yield positive outcomes and can feel manipulative.

 19. Ask Him for Help and Allow Him to Help You

-Asking your husband for help, and allowing him to help you, can lead to a deeper connection between the two of you.
+Asking your husband for help, and allowing him to help you, can lead to a deeper connection between you.

 It can allow him to feel useful and wanted by you.
-It can also allow him to use his strengths, like the ability to problem-solve or find creative solutions.
+It will enable him to use his strengths, like problem-solving or finding creative solutions.